pprabhu90/scrabble-score-engine/README.md

 # Scrabble Word Scoring Engine

-This project includes two Python scripts that compute the highest-scoring Scrabble word from a given set of letters using standard letter scores.
+This project includes two Python scripts that compute the highest-scoring Scrabble words from a given set of letters using standard letter scores.

 ## Features
 - Calculates word scores using official Scrabble tile values